MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - High availability within an Azure region.
 - Backup and restore considerations.
-- Cross-regional versus regional disaster recovery decision criteria.
+- Criteria for deciding between cross-regional and regional disaster recovery.

 ## High availability within an Azure region